Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 ## Install *vscode* + *existdb-vscode* module

-1. Check if vscode is already on your machine by typing 'code --version' at the command line.
+1. Check if vscode is already on your machine by typing `code --version` at the command line.
 2. If not, make sure PowerShell has been launched as administrator.
    - Type `choco install vscode`
 3. For *existdb-vscode*, install from https://marketplace.visualstudio.com/items?itemName=eXist-db.existdb-vscode&utm_source=VSCode.pro&utm_campaign=AhmadAwais